Saadiee/azure-administrator-portfolio/02-vnet-hubspoke/README.md

 ## Business Scenario

-A mid-sized company with three departments — IT, Finance, and HR — is moving to Azure.
+A mid-sized company with three departments (IT, Finance, and HR) is moving to Azure.
 Finance and HR must be completely isolated from each other but both need access to shared IT services like monitoring and management tooling.
 The company also has a small on-premises office that needs secure access to the hub without being able to reach the department workloads directly.

 Three additional requirements: no public IP on any workload VM, all internet-bound traffic from departments must pass through a central inspection point, and every access control must be documented and provable with tooling rather than assumed.